Varagavank: Current state

 A significant number of the structures surviving the 1915 destruction were destroyed in the 1960s.
 As of 2006, the monastery's remains were used as a barn.
 According to historian Ara Sarafian, as of 2012, "good sections have just barely survived until our days."
 Dr. Jenny B. White, a scholar on Turkey, wrote in 2013 that, on her visit, the remains of the monastery "consisted of nothing more than a few brick vaults used to house goats amid a clutch of tumbledown Kurdish homes."
 The best-preserved section of the monastery is the church of Surb Gevorg (St. George), which is now looked after by a caretaker.
 The dome is partly collapsed and contains some traces of surviving frescoes.
 The dome of the church of Surb Nshan is entirely gone.

+The scholar Samvel Karapetyan stated in 2007 that the monastery's remain had become "a very important source of profit for the Kurdish village" who sell needlework in the chapel, while the church has been turned into a kind of art gallery.
+As of 2015, a century after the genocide, the site contained no signage acknowledging that it was once a celebrated church for Armenians.
+Historian Vahram Ter-Matevosyan suggested that its destruction is part of Turkey's cultural genocide against Armenian heritage.

+Restoration efforts

-In February 2010, following the renovation of the Holy Cross Cathedral at Akdamar Island in Lake Van, Halil Berk, the Deputy Governor of Van Province, announced that the Governor's Office sought to restore Varagavank and the Ktuts monastery at Çarpanak Island.
+In February 2010, following the renovation of the Holy Cross Cathedral at Akdamar Island in Lake Van, Halil Berk, the Deputy Governor of Van Province, announced that the Governor's Office sought to restore Varagavank and the Ktuts Monastery at Çarpanak Island.
 In June of that year, the governor also stated that the monastery at Çarpanak Island and Varagavank would be renovated "in the near future."
 In October 2010, Radikal reported that a nearby mosque, built in 1997, would be demolished to make room for the restoration of Varagavank.

 The monastery was damaged as a result of the 2011 Van earthquake.
 According to Ara Sarafian, "parts of the main church collapsed, while other parts were significantly weakened.
 Old cracks got bigger, new ones appeared."
 Turkish engineers reportedly inspected it and announced that they would commence restoration work in the spring of 2012.
 Sarafian wrote that "such promises have been made in the past and one needs to be a little skeptical.
 The current state of the church makes such work much harder than at any time in the past."
 He noted in a 2012 article that the local and provincial governments supported the preservation and restoration of the monastery.
 In October 2012, the artist Raffi Bedrosyan, who contributed to the restoration of the St. Giragos Church in Diyarbakır, stated that he had hoped to restore Varagavank and added that "Both Ankara and Van agreed to launch the restoration project, but social and natural obstacles delayed the process.".
 In 2017 it was documented that the remaining stones of the monastery are regularly taken off by the local authorities to build a local mosque and other developments with them.